-For each Chandra observation, one of four Chandra detectors is aligned with the optical axis by moving the entire SIM to that detector's nominal SIM-Z position.
+For each Chandra observation, one of four Chandra detectors is aligned with the HRMA optical axis by moving the entire SIM to that detector's nominal SIM-Z position.
 Figure 2 shows the Chandra detectors layout in the SIM plane and the aimpoint locations with their nominal SIM-Z positions.

-Figure 2: Chandra Detectors Layout: The SIM Translation Table shows the flight focal plane instrument to scale (in mm, coordinate system is AXAF-STT-1.0).
-SIM +Y is along the x-axis; SIM +Z is along the y-axis. \otimes on each detector marks the aimpoint position with nominal SIM-Z position and zero pointing offset.
+Figure 2: Chandra Detectors Layout: The schematic of the SIM plane shows the Chandra focal plane instrument to scale (in mm, coordinate system is AXAF-STT-1.0).
+SIM +Y is along the x-axis; SIM +Z is along the y-axis. $\otimes$ on each detector marks the aimpoint position with nominal SIM-Z position and zero pointing offset.